LayeredStudio/dns-records/README.md

 # 🌍 DNS Records

-**@layered/dns-records** is a DNS helper library for JavaScript than can quickly discover and retrieve all DNS records for a domain.
+**@layered/dns-records** is a DNS helper library than can quickly discover and retrieve all DNS records for a domain.

-Uses Cloudflare or Google DNS, has a built-in list of subdomains to test for and support for auto-discovering more subdomains based on records found.
+Uses Cloudflare or Google DNS, has a built-in list of subdomains to test for and support for auto-discovering more subdomains.

 → See it in action here https://dmns.app